Quasinormal modes of scalar field coupled to Einstein's tensor in the non-commutative geometry inspired black hole: The evolution of perturbation is analyzed by the time-domain integration method

 where we have used the following definitions for the points: $N=(u+\Delta, v+\Delta)$, $W=(u+\Delta, v)$, $E=(u, v+\Delta)$ and $S=(u, v)$.
 When the integration is completed, the value $\Psi\left(u_{\max }, v\right)$ is extracted, where $u_{\max }$ is the maximum value of $u$ on the numerical grid, as long as the $u_{\max }$ is large enough, we have a good approximation of the wave function at the event horizon.
 In this way, we obtain the time-domain profile, which is a series of values of the perturbation field $\Psi(t=(v+u)/2, x=(v-u)/2)$ at a given position $x$ and discrete moments $t_{0}, t_{0}+h, t_{0}+2h, \cdots, t_{0}+Nh$.

 In this paper, we calculate the time-domain profiles of a scalar field coupling to Einstein's tensor in the background of the non-commutative geometry inspired black hole spacetime.
-The Fig. 3 mainly shows the dynamical evolution of the scalar field coupling to Einstein's tensor in the non-commutative geometry inspired black hole spacetime corresponding to different $l$ and $\eta$ values.
+The Fig. 3 shows the dynamical evolution of the scalar field coupling to Einstein's tensor in the non-commutative geometry inspired black hole spacetime corresponding to different $l$ and $\eta$ values.
 We can find that the dynamical evolution always decays for arbitrary coupling parameter $\eta$ when the multipole number $l=0$.
 There exists a critical coupling parameter $\eta_{c}$ when $l>0$ so that the dynamical evolution no longer decays if $\eta > \eta_{c}$ is satisfied, which means that dynamical instability will occur.
-The Fig. 4 mainly shows the dynamical evolution of the scalar field coupling to Einstein's tensor in the non-commutative geometry inspired black hole spacetime corresponding to different $l$ and $\theta$ values.
+The Fig. 4 shows the dynamical evolution of the scalar field coupling to Einstein's tensor in the non-commutative geometry inspired black hole spacetime corresponding to different $l$ and $\theta$ values.
 Similarly, we can conclude that when the multipole number $l=0$, the dynamical evolution always decays for all the $\theta$ values in the valid range.
-When $l>0$, similarly, there will be a critical $\theta_c$ so that dynamical instability will occur if $\theta > \theta_{c}$ takes place.
+When $l>0$, similarly, there will be a critical value $\theta_c$ so that dynamical instability will occur if $\theta > \theta_{c}$ takes place.

-In addition, we compare these numerical results obtained by the time-domain integration method with those obtained by the WKB method (the Padé approximation), the Mashhoon method and the AIM method in the previous subsection.
+In addition, we compare these numerical results obtained by the time-domain integration method with those obtained by the three methods in the previous section.
 Then we find when $\theta$ is not quite small, the scalar field grows with exponential rate as the $\eta$ is larger than the critical value $\eta_c$, which means that the instability occurs in this case.
-However, the imaginary parts of the QNMs obtained by the WKB method (the Padé approximation) and the Mashhoon method decreases with the increase of $\eta$, but there is a threshold $\eta_c$ for the numerical results obtained by the AIM method.
-For $l > 0$ the large coupling constant drops down the peak of the effective potential so that the effective potential may not be positive definite.
+The cause is that the large coupling constant reduces the peak value of the potential and a large negative region appears outside the event horizon.
+However, the imaginary parts of the QNMs obtained by the WKB method (the Pad\'e approximants) and the Mashhoon method decreases with the increase of $\eta$, but there is a threshold $\eta_c$ for the numerical results obtained by the AIM method.
 So it is found that the numerical results by the AIM method and the time-domain integration method are closer to the realistic cases.